thomasyu888/beatAMLFacet/README.md

 1. Go to [GitHub's importer](import).
 1. Click on "Check the URL".
 (GitHub won't import until you've done this.)
-1. Select the owner for your new repository.
-    (This will probably be you, but may instead be an organization you belong to.)
+1. Select the owner for your new repository (This will probably be you, but may instead be an organization you belong to).
 1. Choose a name for your repository.

     You can now click "Begin Import".